 - Room acoustics designed to minimize sound reflections and room modes that can "smear" audio and create spikes and nulls;

 - a 100A sub-panel with (4) Dedicated 20A A/V circuits;

 - Synergistic cabling (PC's, IC's, SC's) ensures design continuity throughout the electrical path;

 - Resonance control to isolate audio equipment EMI and vibration.

 Thick wool area rugs with jute are used to partially cover wood floor surfaces at the rear wall, and between the listening position and speakers.

-White led strip lights set in the perimeter of the ceiling "clouds" provide general purpose room lighting.
-Blue led strip lights around inside perimeter of the ceiling "clouds" provide mood lighting.
+White LED strip lights at the outside perimeter of the ceiling "clouds" provide general purpose room lighting.
+Blue LED strip lights around inside perimeter of the ceiling "clouds" provide mood lighting.